lorenzo132/modmail-plugins/README.md

-Free to use modmail-plugins for [Kyber's Discord modmail](https://github.com/kyb3r/modmail) (^>^)
+Free to use modmail-plugins for [modmail-devs Discord modmail](https://github.com/modmail-dev/modmail) (^>^)